 Training difficulty: Moderate

-German Shepherds dominate police and military work for good reason - they combine trainability, intelligence, courage, and loyalty in one powerful package.
-They're incredibly versatile, excelling at protection work, search and rescue, detection, service work, and competitive obedience.
+German Shepherds dominate police and military work for good reason.
+They combine trainability, intelligence, courage, and loyalty in one powerful package.
+They’re incredibly versatile, excelling at protection work, search and rescue, detection, service work, and competitive obedience.
 German Shepherds are highly attuned to their owners, form intense bonds, and have the drive and focus to work in challenging conditions.
 Their intelligence shows in their ability to learn complex task chains and make decisions in the field.

 This is a serious breed that needs serious owners.
 German Shepherds require extensive socialization as puppies to prevent fearfulness or aggression, consistent training throughout their lives, and plenty of exercise and mental work.
 They can be aloof with strangers and protective of their families.
 Poorly bred or poorly raised German Shepherds can have significant temperament issues.
 They’re best for experienced owners who want a devoted, trainable dog for work, sport, or protection, and who can provide structure and leadership.